biotope/biotope-element/docs/lifecycle.md

 components of the same class, with the same props and state should return the same HTML.
 Side-effects are very much discouraged!

-__Note 📝:__ When creating a new component, you may have several calls to `attributeChangedCallback` due to having inserted more than one HTML attribute before the component is connected to the DOM.
+__📝 Note:__ When creating a new component, you may have several calls to `attributeChangedCallback` due to having inserted more than one HTML attribute before the component is connected to the DOM.
 This will only result in one `render` being called though.

 ## rendered
 This is the second hook provided by `biotope-element`.
 This hook will only be called when a `render` has finished and the DOM has been updated.
-If 2 `render`s are called, this hook will also be called twice.
+If two `render`s are called, this hook will also be called twice.

-This means you can go ahead and:
+This means that, in this hook, you can:
   - query the newly created element for anything you want
   - add some attributes that are can only be added after a DOM element is rendered (like the `readonly` attribute on the native `input` element)
   - add some custom event listeners to the newly created elements

 ## disconnectedCallback
-The complete opposite of `connectedCallback`.
+The counterpart of the `connectedCallback` hook.
 This hook gets called whenever a component leaves the DOM.
-Just like `connectedCallback`, this hook will be called and will be called again if the component gets attached and detached from the DOM again.
+Just like `connectedCallback`, this hook will be called again if the component gets attached and again detached from the DOM.

-This hook is ideal for cleanup operation you may need.
+This hook is ideal for any cleanup operations you may need.

+## Example
+// TODO